Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

     raxmlHPC -help

 The breakdown of our command is:

 - `raxmlHPC` calls the raxml program

 - `-f a` specifies a rapid bootstrap analysis followed by a maximum likelihood search

 - `-x 12345` Turns on bootstras and sets the
 [random seed](http://en.wikipedia.org/wiki/Random_seed).
 Any integer would do.

 - `-p 12345` Sets the random seed for the starting tree.
+Any integer would do.

 - `-N 10` Specifies that we will do 10 bootstrap replicates.

 - `-m GTRGAMMA` Sets the model of molecular evolution.

 - `-s siph16s.phy` Specifies the input alignment name.

 - `-n boot10` Gives the analysis a name, which will be used for output files.

 The above command took 216 seconds to run on my laptop.
 This isn't that bad,